swiftyguys/Swifty-Page-Manager/plugin/swifty-page-manager/readme.txt

 == Description ==

+*Swifty Page Manager is part of the SwiftySite family of plugins and theme.
+Designed as a toolkit for the WordPress Professional to create entry level websites fast, easy and profitable.
+Helps to avoid those non-billable hours too.
+Search for the SwiftySite plugin and get all of this awesomeness today.
+For free.*

 **Swifty Page Manager - Creating and managing your pages made easy.**

 As you might have noticed, managing the pages of your WordPress site isn't very intuitive out of the box.
 We found a way to make it a whole lot easier.
 Here's how...